emberjs/data/guides/1-configuration/4-old-package-setup/1-overview.md

 :::

-Optionally, to use the legacy `@ember-data/model` experience (via Model or via SchemaRecord) install the following packages:
+Optionally, to use the legacy `@ember-data/model` experience (via Model or via ReactiveResource) install the following packages:

 ::: code-group